So who should be interested in the open day?

-For over 10 years, since I learned about the homebuilding crisis, I have been assisting with the transformation of the construction industry.
+For the last 13 years or so, since I learned about the homebuilding crisis, I have been assisting with the transformation of the construction industry.
 I've delivered training to professions and students and, of course, I've completed building projects.

 Over the years I've found that the best way to transform the construction industry is to create change from within.
 And that means by getting more cutting edge projects out there to stimulate debate and show how things can be done differently!

 It is for this reason, and because of some lessons learned from earlier open day events, that I'm trying something different.